ResearchComputing/Documentation/docs/petalibrary/data_transfer.md

 ./data_transfer/onedrive.md

 ```
-* Specific documentation on using `rclone` to transfer data from Onedrive to PetaLibrary.
+* Specific documentation on using `Rclone` to transfer data from Onedrive to PetaLibrary.
 * Additional documentation on using Globus to tranfer data from Onedrive to PetaLibrary.

 ```{toctree}